Black-2710/urlies/README.md

 # URLies

-**URLies** is a powerful, minimalistic passive recon tool that combines the strengths of tools like `waybackurls`, `gauplus`, and `katana` — all under one CLI interface.
+**URLies** is a powerful, minimalistic passive recon tool that combines the strengths of tools like `waybackurls`, `gauplus` under one CLI interface.
 Built with concurrency, speed, and modular recon in mind.

 > Made by me for now...